-The director disqualification regime applies to all directors.
+The Company Director disqualification regime applies to all directors.

-i) De Facto Directors – directors who are held out as directors or perform functions which could only be carried out by a director, but who are not formally recorded as director in the Company’s statutory records and at Companies House;
+- de facto directors – directors who are held out as directors or perform functions which could only be carried out by a director, but who are not formally recorded as director in the company’s statutory records and at Companies House;

-v) Non-executive directors – whose responsibilities in respect of the management and direction of the company, including its financial affairs, are no different to that of appointed De Jure directors;
+- non-executive directors – whose responsibilities in respect of the management and direction of the company, including its financial affairs, are no different to that of appointed de jure directors;

-If shareholders act in any of the above ways it will be extremely difficult to distance themselves from any allegations of unfitness as a director in director disqualification proceedings.
+If shareholders act in any of the above ways it will be extremely difficult to distance themselves from any allegations of unfitness as a director in legal proceedings.
 As such, all individuals involved in the management of a company must be aware of what their role is and whether it is conduct that could only be performed by a director.
-Otherwise it could be a director disqualification breach and lead to a penalty.
+Otherwise it could be a breach and lead to a penalty.

-Please contact one of our friendly expert director disqualification solicitors now for your consultation.
-At Francis Wilks & Jones, we have over 50 years’ of combined legal expertise in director disqualification claims.
+Please contact one of our friendly expert disqualification solicitors now for your consultation.
+At Francis Wilks & Jones, we have over 75 years’ of combined legal expertise in legal proceedings by the Insolvency Service or Secretary of State.
 Feel free to review our website and the many different examples of cases we have successfully assisted our clients on.